purdue-orbital/Ground-Station-GUI/README.md

 ### Prerequisites

-__Discalimer:__ _This software was specifically developed for use on a Raspberry Pi 3B.
+__Disclaimer:__ _This software was specifically developed for use on a Raspberry Pi 3B.
 This software is currently in development and is not yet suitable for field use._

 Ensure Python3 is installed on your system.
 Python 3.5 is recommended.